bpropelled/Web-Dev-Notes/DesignPrincipals.md

 [Great Site Full of Principals](https://principles.design/)

+## Principles of Web Development
+Focus on the User
+Focus on Quality
+Keep It Simple
+Think Long-Term (and Beware of Fads)
+Don’t Repeat Yourself (aka One Cannot Not Maintain) Code Responsibly
+Know Your Field

 ## 1. Cognitive Load
 Cognitive load refers to the total amount of mental effort being used in the working memory.